derekheld/junos-udl/README.md

 # junos-udl
-User-defined language for Junos config file editing in Notepad++
+User-defined language for Junos® config file editing in Notepad++

 * This language formatting is automatically applied to any file ending with the extension .junos
 * It was designed to be used with a dark theme, so some of the colors would make readability very hard with backgrounds like white.